Engagement Ring Alternatives

 Photo: Vianey Valdez

 Numerous brides today, along with their partners, are opting for alternatives to the traditional diamond engagement ring for a multitude of reasons.
 Movies, like Blood Diamond, books and news media have brought the issue of conflict (blood) diamonds to the mainstream.
 Many couples do not wish to celebrate their engagement with diamonds that reached their jeweler via unethical practices.
-For others, several months salary can be spent in better ways, especially now during the worst recession in history.
+For others, several months salary can be spent in better ways.
 Some just want to be different and break free from tradition.
 As a result, they choose a ring that celebrates the individuality of their relationship and one that stands out from the norm.
 Ultimately, the most important thing in an engagement ring is its symbolism and what it means to you.
 For many, an engagement ring doesn’t have to be a diamond ring.